open-spaced-repetition/srs-benchmark/README.md

 Spaced repetition algorithms are computer programs designed to help people schedule reviews of flashcards.
 A good spaced repetition algorithm helps you remember things more efficiently.
 Instead of cramming all at once, it spreads out your study sessions over time.
 To make this efficient, these algorithms try to understand how your memory works.
 They aim to predict when you're likely to forget something, so they can schedule a review just in time.

-FSRS benchmark is a tool to test how well different algorithms do at predicting your memory.
+This benchmark is a tool to test how well different algorithms do at predicting your memory.
 It compares several algorithms to see which ones give the most accurate predictions.

 ## Dataset